Noliboy/OptimyLogin/README.md

 9. Go to the folder and create a [Results] folder

-10. Before running the scripts change the testdata of ${email} to any valid email
+10. Before running the script change the testdata of ${valid_email} to any valid email under the login.robot file to avoid failed test results

 11. Run the test scripts